wecatch/ember-semantic-ui/README.md

 ## 1.0.0

-- upgrade ember-cli to 4.4, this version is not compatible, please take caution
+- Upgrade ember-cli to 4.4, this version is not compatible, please take caution
-- only support glimmer component
+- Only support glimmer component

 ## 0.2.3